dtxe/dsi_c5_playground/README.md

 Branching Workflow
-Switch to a new branch: git checkout -b feature-branch Make changes, stage, and commit: git add -A git commit -m "Feature updates"
+Switch to a new branch: git checkout -b feature-branch Make changes, stage, and commit:
+$ git add -A
+$ git commit -m "Feature updates"
-Push the branch: git push origin feature-branch
+Push the branch:
+$git push origin feature-branch

 Merge Conflicts
 If conflicts occur, Git will pause and show conflict markers (<<<<, =====, >>>>) in affected files.
 Manually resolve the conflict by editing the file.
+Then:
-Then: git add <file_name>
+$ git add <file_name>
-git commit
+$ git commit